Denoising the Future: Top-p Distributions for Moving Through Time: Introduction

-In our approach, less likely transitions are ignored, leading to potential problems regarding minorities.
+In both of our approaches, probability masses of unlikely events are distributed, leading to potential problems regarding minorities.
 We note here that the problems arising do not originate from our approach, but from the underlying model.
 Though, our approach amplifies biases present in the model, e.g., not allowing the switch from sunny to thunderstorm.
 We also highlight that in applications, where our approach can lead to problems regarding minorities, tools from the field of AI should not be used at all or at least with high caution, as they are prone to biases.
+However, such an approach can also be analyzed under the lens of preserving privacy.

-\paragraph{Contribution} In this paper, we propose using only the top-$p$ events for inference in Hidden Markov Models (HMMs) as a representative for PGMs.
-We show that by using the top-$p$ distributions to proceed in time, we \begin{inparaenum}[(i)] \item increase the ratio of zeroes in the transition probabilities in our empirical evaluation significantly to above $0.9$, \item bound the theoretical error in terms of total variation by $\frac{1-p}{\gamma}$, where $\gamma$ is a model-specific parameter, which we back up in our empirical evaluation by showing that \item the introduced error in our examples is only $0.09$ for top-$0.9$ in terms of total variance, and \item reduce the runtime for inference by an order of magnitude. \end{inparaenum}
+\paragraph{Contribution} In this paper, we propose using only the top-$p$ events for inference in HMMs as a representative for PGMs.
+To that end, we propose HMM$_{off}$, which applies the idea of top-$p$ events to the transition matrix, as well as HMM$_{on}$, which applies the idea of top-$p$ events to the current state.
+Both approaches inherently have the idea to create sparsity and use that to reduce the number of computations.
+Specifically, we show that by using the top-$p$ events: \begin{inparaenum}[(i)] \item the theoretical error for both approaches is bounded in terms of total variation distance by $\frac{1-p}{\gamma}$, where $\gamma$ is a model-specific parameter, \item the sparsity of distributions can be significantly increased using top-$p$ events, \item the introduced error in our examples is negligible, e.g., only $0.09$ for the total variation distance for top-$0.9$ in terms of total variance for HMM$_{off}$, \item the runtime for inference can be reduced for orders of magnitude for HMM$_{off}$. \end{inparaenum}

+This paper is an extended version of the paper submitted to the ECSQARU 2025~\cite{ecsqaru}.
+While reworked text, the extensions include correcting the proofs of the ECSQARU version and describing and analyzing using the top-$p$ states (instead of transitions) as well as the combination of both in the evaluation.